 A great perk: The razor comes with a “magic holder,” which is a small, magnetic base that sticks to the shower wall via a putty that adheres no matter how steamy it gets.
 You also get an extra cartridge, making the starter kit an excellent value at $9.

 The Flamingo Razor is more of a minimalist than Billie in terms of design, but it also has features that set it apart from the pack.
-The razor cartridge is longer in the front than its peers, with rounded edges on the sides, which gives it the ability to flatten skin as you glide the razor over, therefore making it easier to safely shave.
+The razor cartridge is longer in the front than its peers, with rounded edges on the sides, which gives it the ability to flatten skin as you glide the razor over, therefore making hair removal easier.
 We found it offered more control when shaving than other razors, especially those that only had blades and little else on the cartridge.

 The cartridge has a built-in hinge, giving the handle about a 90-degree range of motion.
 That made it incredibly easy to shave in different directions on both underarms and legs, and it minimized the amount of twisting and contortion usually required to shave every last spot.
 Also, the handle has a nonslip finish and ridges on the underside, which make it especially easy to grip.